 There is a specialty use lab on the first floor of Meiley-Swallow Hall, open 24/7 for interactive media studies and art majors or minors.
-This lab is equipped with Mac computers, B&W laser printing as well as specialty printers.
+This lab is equipped with Mac computers, black and white laser printing as well as specialty printers.